lucafrance/lucafrance.github.io/_drafts/rendercv.md

 In 2022 [I decided to start writing my curriculum vitae in markdown]({% post_url 2022/2022-08-18-cv-markdown-pandoc-python-latex %}).
 I would then convert the markdown to LaTeX with a Python script, and then generate a pdf.

-This year I switched to [RenderCV](https://rendercv.com/), a Python package which renders a CV in yaml to different formats.
+This year I switched to [RenderCV](https://rendercv.com/), a Python package which renders a yaml CV to different formats.
 I quickly preferred it to my previous solution for several reasons and can want to recommend it further.

 {:refdef: style="text-align: center;"}